jcomeauictx/kybyz/README.md

 username (nick) to the IRC server.

 1. `make`
-2. wait for the `kbz>` prompt
+2. Wait for the `kbz>` prompt
 3. `send myusername myemail@example.com this is a private message`
-4. watch the log messages and make sure it was sent and received correctly.
+4. Watch the log messages and make sure it was sent and received correctly.
+5. Send to another user.
+First you'll need to import their public GPG key.

 ## proof of authorship